Unbinilium/Switch/README.md

 ```
 gOoGle Custom
 ```
-**Custom DNS server address should be formatted**, when input multiple address they shoud be divided by ',' like this:
+**Custom DNS server address should be formatted**, when input multiple address they shoud be divided by comma `,` like this:
 ```
 9.9.9.9,117.50.22.22
 ```